 MSAC Final Four: 2009-10, 2002-03, 2001-02

-Coach Stevenson takes over the women's basketball program for the 2014-15 season after the most successful run in the history of the TC3 men's basketball program.
+Coach Stevenson enters his second season with the women's basketball program after the most successful run in the history of the TC3 men's basketball program.
 Over the last decade directing the men's program, Coach Stevenson's teams continued to establish new records for wins, topping 20 victories three times, and winning the Mid-State Athletic Conference championship three times (including the last two seasons).